How to restring a classical guitar

 Clean the guitar

-The treble strings are high E string, B, and G strings.
+The treble strings include the high E, B, and G strings.

 Insert the string through the bridge

-Then, use that extra string to wrap it around itself 2-3 times in a figure-8 pattern.
-Do this clockwise if you are facing the guitar.
-The wraps lie flat on the top of the bridge when the string’s tail must be tucked on the backside.
+Start by inserting one end of the new 1st E string into the first-string hole in the bridge, leaving some extra string through the hole.
+Use the extra string to wrap it around itself 2-3 times in a figure-8 pattern, clockwise when facing the guitar.
+The wraps should lie flat on the bridge top, with the string’s tail tucked on the backside.

 Insert the string through the headstock